dakrone/cheshire/README.md

     clj-json                               1.23
     clj-json w/ keywords                   2.17
     clj-serializer                         1.58
-    cheshire                               2.23
+    cheshire                               1.49
-    cheshire-smile                         2.88
+    cheshire-smile                         1.49
-    cheshire w/ keywords                   2.92
+    cheshire w/ keywords                   1.99
     clojure printer/reader                 5.97
     clojure printer/reader w/ print-dup    11.17
     clojure-json                           20.42

-Cheshire is right up there with clj-json (it's based on the same code), not quite as fast as clj-serializer (which is just serialization, not actually JSON).
+Cheshire is right up there with clj-json.

 ## Future Ideas/TODOs
 - move away from using Java entirely, use Protocols for the encoder